myoung8223/LAN-Media-Streaming/README.md

 ## Tested hardware

-Developed and tested on small-form-factor mini PCs as senders — GMKtec M5 Plus (Ryzen 7 5825U / AMD AMF), Dell Pro Slim (Intel Core Ultra / Quick Sync), and a lower-power GMKtec G5 (Intel N-series) — streaming to Newline Android panels.
+Developed and tested on a GMKtec NucBox G5 (Intel Alder Lake N97) — streaming to a Samsung Galaxy Tab A9, to simulate a Newline Android panel.
 Any Windows 10/11 PC with a hardware H.264 encoder (or enough CPU for the software fallback) and any Android 8.0+ display should work.

 ## Privacy